adamdecaf/movingmedian/README.md

 Description
 -----------

 Package movingmedian computes the median of a windowed stream of data.
+This library is not thread-safe.

 Installation
 ------------